dlenski/rsa_ct_kip/README.md

 `server.pem` file in the same directory.
 It must contain a trusted, signed certificate in order for the RSA SecurID app to connect to it.

-The `rsapubkey.pem` and `rsaprivkey.pem` are used for token generation, and shouldn't need to be modified for testing purposes.
-(The included ones have a 1024-bit key with modulus 65537, similar to what seem to be used by the "real" RSA CT-KIP server).
+The `rsaprivkey.pem` is the RSA private key used for token generation, and shouldn't need to be modified for testing purposes.
+(The one included is a 1024-bit key with modulus 65537, similar to what seem to be used by the "real" RSA CT-KIP server).

 Credits